FBorgelion/FBorgelion/README.md

 - simple and effective web interfaces;
 - clear and maintain architecture.

-🎓 I'm a final year student at **EPHEC where I was led to carry several projects.
+🎓 I am a final year student at **EPHEC where I was led to carry several projects.
 In addition I have some professional experience with the family company where I need to create custom solutions mainly in management and accountability software.

 ---